Family of Red Fort flag hoister flees village

 On the day the incident happened, Jugraj's grandfather, Mehal Singh said that he was happy.
 However a day later he said we do not know what or how it happened.
 He is a decent boy, who never gave us any reason to complain, Singh also said.

-The villagers said that the police had raided Jugraj's house, but returned empty handed.
+The villagers said that the police had raided Jugraj's house, but returned empty-handed.
 A village elder, Prem Singh quoted by ToI said that the act was an unfortunate one, but this young and innocent boy did not know the consequences of hoisting a flag in such a manner at Red Fort.
 It was a spontaneous act and not a planned one, he also said.